What (Exactly) Is A Literature Review?

 Finding quality journal articles is essential to crafting a rock-solid literature review.
 As you probably already know, not all research is created equally, and so you need to make sure that your literature review is built on credible research.

-We could write an entire post on how to find quality literature, but a good starting point is Google Scholar.
+We could write an entire post on how to find quality literature (actually, we have), but a good starting point is Google Scholar.
 Google Scholar is essentially the academic equivalent of Google, using Google’s powerful search capabilities to find relevant journal articles and reports.
 It certainly doesn’t cover every possible resource, but it’s a very useful way to get started on your literature review journey, as it will very quickly give you a good indication of what the most popular pieces of research are in your field.

 One downside of Google Scholar is that it’s merely a search engine – that is, it lists the articles, but oftentimes it doesn’t host the articles.
 So you’ll often hit a paywall when clicking through to journal websites.